The Stock Market Bubble Will Pop: What 20+ Ominous Signals Show

 $11 million $25 million, $44 million, in a year by buying Gamestop call options.
 And there’s the guy who bought a few thousand dollars worth of Tesla 10 years ago and it’s now valued at $12 million.

-Generally only the big winning stories are interesting enough to be shared to social media for bragging rights, and this is the psychological problem with these kinds of stories: they entice others to take the same kinds of risks.
+This is the psychological problem with these kinds of stories: they entice others to take the same kinds of risks.
 Hey if Joe Blow can do it, why can’t I?
 Fear-Of-Missing-Out (FOMO) is a powerful force and creates a black hole with a gravitational pull that brings in a lot of new money into whatever is creating these great riches.
 This is how bubbles form.

 When enough people buy lotto tickets, there are going to be big winners.
 If enough people gamble at a casino, there are going to be big winners.
 Statistically, if 10,000 people go to the casino and put $10,000 on black 15, 263 of them are going to be winners.
 And then 7 of them are going to win twice in a row.
 Since the payout is 35 to 1, after factoring in the house edge, for those who win twice in a row, the return will be 1,224% ($12,250,000).